pifroggi/vs_align/README.md

 Enables a larger search radius at the cost of speed.
 When set to True completely different crops like 4:3 and 16:9, shearing, and rotations up to 45° can be aligned.
 Recommended if the misalignment is larger than about 20 pixel.

 __*`lq_input`* (optional)__
 Enables better handling for low-quality input clips.
 When set to True general shapes are prioritized over high-frequency details like noise, grain, or compression artifacts by averaging the warping across a small area.
-Also fixes an issue sometimes noticeable in 2D animation, where lines can get slightly thicker/thinner due to warping.
+Also fixes an issue sometimes noticeable in 2D animation, where lines can get slightly thicker/thinner, if that is the case on the reference.

 __*`device`* (optional)__
 Can be "cpu", or "cuda" for use with an Nvidia GPU.
 This will be very slow on CPU.

 > [!TIP]
 > __Alignment Quality:__ While this is good at aligning very different looking clips ([see comparisons](https://slow.pics/c/T71U8Ewk)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example:
-> - Always crop black borders.
+> - Always crop black borders, if they don't match exactly.
 > - If clip has vastly different brightness or colors, make ref roughly match.

 > [!TIP]